defuncart/defuncart.github.io/index.md

 layout: default
 ---

 James Leahy is an Irish-born, Berlin-based 2D Mobile Game Developer who has shipped successful games to the App Store.
-He is presently developing innovative language learning games which will be released throughout the first half of 2018.
+He is presently developing innovative language learning games which will be released throughout 2018.

 <table style="width:100%" height="100%" cellspacing="25" cellpadding="0">
   <tr>